 The DOSI DSTP working group aims to provide an international platform to promote discussion and communication amongst stakeholders to provide guidance on issues related to deep-sea mine tailings placement (DSTP).
 The WG includes natural sciences researchers, industry, environmental groups, consultants and policy makers.

-- Scoping paper, including GIS map: the Scoping Paper will be designed as a tool that will help all stakeholders to better understand DSTP, and therefore a better understanding and context to any proposed actions suggested by this working group.
+1) Scoping paper: A DSTP Scoping Paper will be designed as a tool that will help all stakeholders to better understand DSTP, and therefore a better understanding and context to any proposed actions suggested by this working group.

-- DSTP data repository: a central source of information for data related to DSTP issues.
+3) DSTP data repository: a central source of information for data related to DSTP issues is being prepared.

 If you are interested in participating in the DOSI-DSTP working group, please contact WG Lead Eva Ramirez-Llodra: email@example.com